-The hospitals affiliated with UT Medicine General Surgery and our physicians are committed to our missions:
+The hospitals affiliated with UT Health General Surgery and our physicians are committed to our missions:

 - Providing the highest quality of care to our patients

 - Advancing medical knowledge